-If there are any problems or queries, please do not hesitate to come and see me or one of the team – our door is always open.
+If you have any problems or queries, please do not hesitate to come and see a member of staff– our door is always open.
 Here at St Mary’s we believe communication between home and school is an essential factor for a wonderful learning experience.

-- Uniform - We do ask all children to wear a school uniform.
-A white polo shirt with either grey pants or grey skirt should be worn
+- Uniform - We ask all children to wear a school uniform.
+A white polo shirt with either grey pants or grey skirt/pinafore should be worn

 - Water Bottle – Children should bring a water bottle into school with their name clearly labelled on it, for when they get thirsty.
 We do ask parents to make sure that the bottle contains only water